Miccighel/Crowd_Frame/README.md

 ### `result/Crawling`

-The `Crawling` folder stores captures of the web pages retrieved by the in‑task search engine.
+The `Crawling` folder stores captures of the web pages retrieved by the in-task search engine.
 Crawling is **optional** and is enabled via the `enable_crawling` environment variable.

 #### Workflow

 1. The download script creates two subfolders: `Metadata/` and `Source/`.
-2. Each retrieved page is assigned a UUID (e.g., `59c0f70f-c5a6-45ec-ac90-b609e2cc66d7`).
+2. Each retrieved page is assigned a UUID (for example `59c0f70f-c5a6-45ec-ac90-b609e2cc66d7`).
 3. The script attempts to download the page source.
 If successful, the raw content is saved to `Source/<UUID>_source.<ext>` (the extension depends on the content type).
 4. Metadata for each fetch is written to `Metadata/<UUID>_metadata.json` (always; success or failure).